Skyfrei/skyfrei/README.md

 I'm a well versed software engineer who worked with android technologies at the beginning of my career.
 However, lately I have been a huge fan of .NET technologies such as C#.
 I am currently using C# in a lot of projects such as, Unity, WPF desktop apps and Xamarine.

-I have strong interests in
+I have strong interests in:

 ・Programming